a2life/shogi-board/readme.md

 ### Highlight of the project
 <ol>
 <li>The program can take standard Kakinoki style Kifu format as one of Initial setup parameter and parse them into playable shogiboard display.</li>
 <li>Own instruction set in JavaScript Object format for piece movement and placement.
-Kifu is internally translated to this internal instructions and executed.</li>
+Kifu is first translated to this internal instructions and executed.</li>
 <li>Branching is supported</li>
 <li>Play forward, backword or jump to branch point with play buttons.  mouse clicking on the board will also move pieces forward or backwards</li>

 <li>CSS based board and piece placement.
 Change CSS to modify board and piece appearance.</li>
 <li>Multiple shogiboard on single web page.  put place holder as div element with class name of 'board-app'.
 If you place two such divs on the page, then the app will render two shogiboards.
 You need to provide rendering data array in Javascript.
 </li>
+<li>If Kifu is applied, then download icon is available.
+Clicking on it will download the kifu file as 'download.kif'</li>
 </ol>

 ### Theory of board rendering.